Sure Dividend

 Final Thoughts

 Becton Dickinson’s business continues to perform very well.
-The company posted solid growth rates, both with and without the addition of C.R.
-Bard.
 Given the positive growth outlook for the healthcare industry, we feel that Becton Dickinson has room for strong earnings growth.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: